misiektoja/github_monitor/README.md

 ### Monitoring mode

-To monitor specific user activity, just type Github username as parameter (**misiektoja** in the example below):
+To monitor specific user activities and profile changes, just type Github username as parameter (**misiektoja** in the example below):

 ```sh
 ./github_monitor.py misiektoja
 ```

+It will track all user profile changes (e.g. changed followers, followings, starred repos, username, email, bio, location, blog URL, number of repositories) and also all Github events (e.g. new pushes, PRs, issues, forks, releases etc.).

 If you have not changed **GITHUB_TOKEN** variable in the *[github_monitor.py](github_monitor.py)* file, you can use **-t** parameter: